gnokit/2b-assistant/README.md

    - On macOS/Linux: `source env/bin/activate`
 5. Install the required dependencies by running `pip install -r requirements.txt`.
 6. Rename the `env_example` file to `.env` and modify its contents according to your needs.
-7. Generate the QA pairs from the microwave oven manual by running `python generate_qa_pairs.py`.
+7. Modify `generate_qa_pairs.py` and generate the QA pairs from the microwave oven manual and store into sqlite database.
+8. Examine the inserted database QA pairs record and remove any irrelevant or incorrect QA pairs record.
-8. Ingest the QA pairs into the ChromaDB Vector DB by running `python ingest_qa_pairs.py`.
+9. Ingest the QA pairs into the ChromaDB Vector DB by running `python ingest_qa_pairs.py`.
-9. Start the Streamlit-based Microwave Witch chatbot UI by running `streamlit run chat.py`.
+10. Start the Streamlit-based Microwave Witch chatbot UI by running `streamlit run chat.py`.
-10. Interact with the Microwave Witch chatbot and ask your microwave-related questions.
+11. Interact with the Microwave Witch chatbot and ask your microwave-related questions.

 ## Contributing